 It’s a good idea to start thinking about your future (academic) career as early as your first year of studies.
 You should familiarise yourself with the job market, draw up a personal profile and start working on your CV.
 Leiden University would be happy to help you.

-Your career advisor can help you to plan your career, learn more about the job market and give form to your personal profile.
-Even in your first year of studies your career advisor can offer tips and advice for your future career.
+Your career adviser can help you to plan your career, learn more about the job market and give form to your personal profile.
+Even in your first year of studies your career adviser can offer tips and advice for your future career.

 A career advice meeting can cover aspects such as:

 - discussing your (academic) career (e.g. part-time jobs, internships, extra-curricular activities)

 - looking into what positions and types of employer would suit you best

 - examining your qualities, interests and what drives you (your personal profile)

 - learning about where and how you can collect information about positions and organisations

 - tips about your LinkedIn profile

 Due to the coronavirus situation in The Netherlands, Leiden University Career Services offer limited services for an unspecifiable period.
 All physical Career Services locations are closed.
 The digital portal, the Career Zone, is opened 24/7 and part of the other services will still take place online.
 Check out and follow the central and faculty Career Services for more specific information via the student website, the Career Zone and social media.